 My niece and nephew live nearby.
 The millennials are doing all the shopping and errands — leaving things outside the garage.

-So now, we settle for talking often on the phone and using Facetime.
+So now, we settle for talking often on the phone and using FaceTime.
 Some days I manage my anxiety better than others — how about you?
+If you need a distraction, consider some DIY Arts & Craft Project Ideas & Inspiration.

 On Friday I’m participating in another Easter theme blog hop, and will share my Beatrix Potter collection.
 I hope you’ll stop by!